MEDIAART-3BB3/VR-Tutorials/Tutorial_Virtual_Reality_Artwork-World-Building_and_Futurism.md

 ```
 ![](/tutorial-images/custom-environment.png)

-## Step 5: Import external 3D models related to your futuristic topic
+## Step 5: Add futuristic 3D models to your scene

 - **Log in** to your Polycam account to explore free 3D models: [https://poly.cam/explore](https://poly.cam/explore)